After all, there is no such thing as a “perfect” marriage.

 Despite all the misunderstandings and being irritated with your spouse, you also feel that you are being respected by your spouse as well, then, maybe it’s time to think.

-Possibly it’s just stress, pressure, and trials that are making you feel that you want to be out of the marriage?
+It’s possibly just stress, pressure, and trials that make you feel that you want to be out of the marriage?

 4. You still want to work on your marriage

-Before concluding that divorce is the answer, have you tried talking to each other?
+Before concluding that divorce is the answer to your question, “Is my marriage worth saving?”
+Have you tried talking to each other?

 Have you tried talking about how you can save your marriage?
 If both of you are willing to work for it, then that’s it.

-Don’t file for a divorce because clearly, that is one of the biggest signs your marriage is worth saving.
+Don’t file for a divorce because it is one of the most significant signs your marriage is worth saving.
 Remember, a marriage worth fighting for is a marriage worth working hard for.

 5. You can’t picture your life without your spouse